Colombia Work Visa

 There are two visas that allow you to work, but not to receive money in exchange for that work.
 These are the TP-5 (religious visa) and TP-6 (volunteer visa).
 You can, however, receive room and board in exchange for your services.

 The religious visa, of course, must be sponsored by a church.
 Interestingly, it must be a Catholic church.
 If any other type of church is sponsoring your visa, you will have to get a volunteer visa instead.
 Working for a non-profit organization also qualifies you for the volunteer visa but again, you must not receive money in exchange for your help.
+And if you don’t now how to write a textual analysis essay, we will help you too!

 How We Can Help: